2557097H/SortQuest/README.md

 # SortQuest

-'SortQuest' is a game-based learning tool which teaches sorting algorithms.
-It was made as part of my Level 4 Project.
+'SortQuest' is a game-based learning tool which teaches sorting algorithms, namely, bubble sort, quick sort, and merge sort.
+It was made as part of my Level 4 Project using Unity.
+This repository contains all the features/files used in 'SortQuest'.

 ## Game Zip Download(For those at University of Glasgow)
 Copy and paste this link into your browser: